iferc/json-keypath-iter/README.md

 # JSON KeyPath Iterator

-Library for iterating over elements of a serde json object, providing a flattened path to each element.
+Iterator for traversing serde json objects, yielding a flattened path and value of each element.